matthewyang204/spotify-downloader-mac/OLDREADME.md

                         Path to JSON containing download instructions.
   --retry-failed-downloads RETRY_FAILED_DOWNLOADS
                         Number of times to retry failed downloads.
-  --debug               Debug mode.
+  --debug
 ```

 ### Cfg file

 Not to be confused with the "config" file below (bad name, I know.
-I'll change it at some point), The user can define a file named `.spotify_dl.cfg` in their home directory (in Windows, it's `C:\Users\[Your user]\`) to define settings that will always be used by the downloader.
+I'll change it at some point), The user can define a file named `.spotify_dl.cfg` in their home directory (in macOS, it's `~/`) to define settings that will always be used by the downloader.

 ```
 [Settings]
-default_download_location="C:\Users\me\Desktop\folder"
+default_download_location="~/Downloads"
 ```

 Currently, only `default_download_location` is supported